AriFordsham/GHCWiki/linear-types/implementation.md

 in `compilerbasicTypes/Weight.hs` and is called `Rig` (both the name of the file and the name of the type are temporary).
 There are two multiplicities, `One` which indicates that the function is linear and `Omega` which indicates that it is not.

-Binders also have a weight attached to them.
+Core binders also have a multiplicity attached to them.

 The rest of the implementation is essentially correctly propagating and calculating linearity information whenever a `FunTy` is created.